Neurofibromatosis type 1

-NF1 is a condition that follows an Autosomal dominant inheritance pattern and affects nerve cell tissue, causing the growth of small tumours throughout the nervous system.
+NF1 is a condition that follows an pattern and affects nerve cell tissue, causing the growth of small tumours throughout the nervous system.

-NF1 may be inherited, but up to 50% of cases are caused by a de novo mutation; therefore, family history may not be present.2
+NF1 may be inherited, but up to 50% of cases are caused by a mutation; therefore, a family history of NF1 may not be present.

 - multiple café-au-lait spots